dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 Certificates are used for:

 - securing communication between two parties -> like ssh or http
-- prooving access rights for a server -> mutual tls (mTLS)
+- proving access rights for a server -> mutual tls (mTLS)
 - proving integrity of a document -> digitally signed pdf

 ## How to use certificate to secure communication?